-British based fiddle, bouzouki player and singer Malcolm Bushby is considered to be one of the UK’s finest young musicians.
+Glasgow based fiddle, bouzouki player and singer Malcolm Bushby is considered to be one of the UK’s finest folk musicians of his generation.
 Originally from Tasmania, Australia, his family roots lie in Scotland with his forebears coming from Kirkhill near Inverness, Caithness, Kyle of Lochalsh, Ayrshire and Dumfries.
 Malcolm has devoted his life developing his unique style, drawing high acclaim from established artists across the UK and beyond.

 Malcolm’s handling of dynamics, ornamentation and beautiful tone lend a soulful, haunting and exciting magic to his music.